brikis98/yevgeniy-brikman-homepage/_posts/2019-01-17-a-walk-in-the-woods.md

 ## The not so good

 - Parts of the book can be slow and boring, presumably much like hiking itself.
-- Not a whole lot actually happens—it really is just about two guys doing a lot of walking.
+- Not a lot actually happens—it really is just about two guys doing a lot of walking.

 ## Overall